MischaU8/yumyum/curves/cut-solid-with-curve_JmJTEf-kfaM.md

-the result will be two solids separated where the curve intersected the target solid use this powerful feature to quickly cut solids with curves oh look at the time foreign
+the result will be two solids separated where the curve intersected the target solid use this powerful feature to quickly cut solids with curves